canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 When the datasource is capable of dealing with Read/write sync calls, here are the steps to implement this workflow:

 *Sync Read calls*
 1. Envision Creator will notify datasource that it's starting to read data (via Connector), if needed.
-When `requestRead` is implemented, just returns `false` at the end of the function.
+When `requestRead` is implemented, it must return `false` at the end of the function, to tell the application that the call is synchronous.
 2. Envision Creator will download content from datasource right after step 1 (without waiting).
 It will call `readWithMeta` to get data content from datasource.

 *Sync Write calls*